Woods-Trevin/WarCardGame/README.md

 ## Conclusion and Possible Next Steps
 This application was a lot of fun to build.
 There were some hiccups along the way for example needing to order information coming from the backend in a specific order to prevent cards magically shooting to the top of the deck.
 All in all this was a great learning experience for me.
 Building a sort of autonomous system has definitely been a bucketlist thing for me.
 Finally doing something autonomous outside of practice problems but in an actual application has shown me just how much I have grown as a developer in all aspects of the FullStack Development process.

 Given more time I would like to put more indicators for when cards are distributed or when a player actually wins.
 Maybe a +2 somewhere on the screen or an actual prompt stating who was the winner.
 I would also like to refactor the application to be player vs computer instead of computer vs computer.
+I would also like to test the application a little more for double wars.
+Currently the application is not capabale of handling that part of the game.